vigneshv92/Machine-Learning/Notes/Deploying_Model_SageMaker.md

 #### Some notes on Lambda and Gateway usage

 For Lambda functions you are only charged per execution, which for this class will be very few and still within the free tier.
 Deleting a lambda function is just a good cleanup step; you won't be charged if you just leave it there (without executing it).
 Similarly, for APIs created using API Gateway you are only charged per request, and the number of requests we require in this course should still fall under the free tier.

+### What have we learned so far?
+In this lesson we learned how to deploy a model that has been created using SageMaker.
+We took a look at how to construct endpoints and how to use those endpoints to send data to a deployed model.

+In addition, we looked at what we needed to do if we wanted anyone to have access to our deployed model.
+To make this work we first implemented a Lambda function that took care of data processing and interacting with the model.
+Then we created an interface through which we could send data to our Lambda function using API Gateway.